1995parham-learning/DNN/README.md

 1. converge faster
 2. improves their ability to generalize to new datasets

+## Hyperband
+It starts by training many different models for few epochs, then it eliminates the worst models and keeps only the 1/factor models, repeating this selection process until a single model is left.

 # RNN
 Output of a recurrent layer for a single instance
 $$y(t) = \phi(W_x^T x(t) + W_y^T y(t-1) + b)$$